 A living trust is a legal entity created to hold the assets of a trustor and be managed by a trustee.
 When the living trust is created, the trustor transfers assets into the trust while he or she is living.
 Additionally, the trustor designates beneficiaries to which the trust will be transferred to upon the trustor’s death.
 The trust is overseen by a trustee who manages the assets and oversees the eventual transfer to the beneficiaries.
 The trustee may be an individual or an anonymous LLC.

-modify or terminate the trust at his or her choosing, which
+can modify or terminate the trust at his or her choosing,

-makes it practically synonymous with that of a revocable trust.
+which makes it practically synonymous with that of a